mjhea0/thinkful-mentor/angular/fundamentals/routing-basics/README.md

 # routing basics

-using a global variable maintain persistence
+using a global variable to maintain persistence

 1. `npm install`
 1. `bower install`